 ARTICLE 1.
 ENFORCEMENT FROM PREVIOUS SPOT.
 If there is a foul during a free kick, enforcement is from the previous spot, and the free kick is made again.
 However, if the kicking team commits a foul prior to the end of the kick, and the receiving team retains possession throughout the down, it will have the option of enforcing the penalty at the previous spot and replaying the down or adding the penalty yardage to the dead ball spot.
-The dead ball spot for free kicks that result in a touchback is the 25-yard line.
+The dead ball spot for free kicks that result in a touchback is the 20-yard line or 30-yard line (See Section 1, Article 5 above).

-- (a) A personal foul (blocking) after a fair catch signal is enforced from the spot of the foul or the previous spot if it occurs in Team B's end zone; - (b) A foul for fair catch interference is enforced from the spot of the foul; - (c) A foul for interference with the opportunity to make a catch is enforced from the spot of the foul; - (d) A foul for an invalid fair catch signal is enforced from the spot of the foul or the previous spot if it occurs in Team B's end zone; - (e) A foul for an illegal double team block, or an illegal wedge block, during the kick is enforced from the spot of the foul or the previous spot if it occurs in Team B's end zone; - (f) For a free kick out of bounds, see Section 2, Article 3; or - (g) For a free kick illegally touched, see Section 2, Article 4.
+- (a) A foul for an illegal double team block, or an illegal wedge block, during the kick is enforced from the spot of the foul or the previous spot if it occurs in Team B's end zone; - (b) For a free kick out of bounds or not reaching the landing zone, see Section 2, Article 4; or - (c) For a free kick illegally touched, see Section 2, Article 5.